melvinwevers/website/content/home/about.md

 # Biography

-I am researcher in the Digital Humanities Lab at the KNAW Humanities Cluster.
+I am a postdoctoral researcher in the Digital Humanities Lab at the KNAW Humanities Cluster.
 My research interests include the study of cultural-historical phenomena using computational means with a specific interest in the formation and evolution of ideas and concepts in public discourse.
 Oh, and I really like to study advertisements and consumer products.